 Fiona has a B.A. in Art History from Queens University, a Textile Arts diploma from Capilano University and a Horticulture Technician Certification from the Pacific Horticulture Centre in Victoria.
 She found Family Caregivers of BC through her volunteer work as a bellringer at Christ Church Cathedral and now enjoys applying her organizing, financial, problem-solving, systems and detail skills to health administration.

 Carly Grabher, Communications Coordinator

 As the Communications Coordinator, Carly is the person behind FCBC’s social media accounts, e-newsletters and much of our website!
 She is also the Marketing Coordinator at Inspired Results Group—a leadership coaching company for individuals and teams.
 Carly is a graduate of the Creative Writing program at the University of Victoria and continues to update her skill set with marketing, photography, and graphic design courses.

 In addition to her work at FCBC, she is the creator and host of Suited Up Podcast where she interviews local business owners and artists about entrepreneurship.

 Her most recent work experience includes running a digital magazine—as President of Her Campus UVic—working as the Communications and Design Assistant at UVic’s Co-op and Career Director’s Office, and working as a Marketing Assistant at 365 Day Media and Social Media Camp.

 Carly is passionate about supporting Caregivers and is committed to connecting them to services within FCBC and the greater community.

 Marian Bennett, Bookkeeper

-Marian keeps our books in order.
+Marian keeps our year end books in order.
 We're endlessly thankful for her great work.

 Wendy Johnstone, Provincial Program Consultant